kelsien/kelsien.github.io/README.md

 # Biography

-Dr Kelsie Nabben is an ethnographic researcher specialising in the social outcomes of emerging technologies, particularly decentralised digital infrastructure.
+Dr Kelsie Nabben is an ethnographic researcher of the social outcomes of emerging technologies, particularly decentralised digital infrastructure.
 Her interests include blockchains and other peer-to-peer protocols, Decentralised Autonomous Organisations, and Large-Language-Models.
 Her interdisciplinary research involves analysis of the interplay between social and technical elements of digital infrastructure with a focus on security and accountability in contexts of digital governance.
-Practically, she has published and conducted industry projects on decentralised governance, vulnerability mapping methods, cybernetics, and the governance of algorithmic systems.
+Her research converts to pubications and practical applications, including industry projects on decentralised governance, vulnerability mapping methods, cybernetics, and the governance of algorithmic systems.

 Dr. Nabben is a Research Fellow at RMIT University Centre of Excellence for Automated Decision-Making & Society (ADM+S) in Melbourne, Australia (see here [https://www.admscentre.org.au/the-use-of-automated-knowledge-in-organisations-project/](https://www.admscentre.org.au/the-use-of-automated-knowledge-in-organisations-project/)).
 She completed her PhD as a scholarship recipient at RMIT University’s ADM+S on the topic of resilience in decentralised technologies, and was awarded an RMIT Vice Chancellor’s HDR Prize for Research Engagement and Impact.
 In 2024, Dr. Nabben completed a Max Weber Fellow at European University Institute focusing on accountability in blockchain systems as a context of digital private ordering and self-governance with Dr Primavera De Filippi and BlockchainGov.